Binance Market Update (2022-07-21)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include NMR, BOND, and PROM, up by 27%, 13%, and 12%, respectively.
+Market outperformers include NMR, ENS, and ATOM, up by 29%, 11%, and 8%, respectively.

 Top stories of the day: